diekololababs/diekololababs/README.md

 - 👋 Hi, I’m @Jdarien
 - 👀 I am a Data Analyst
-- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on data analysis
+- 💞️ I’m looking to collaborate with like minds on data analytics and Visualization.

 <!---